01. Edit your alaska mining license application online

 Permits and licenses are required by as many as 12 State and Federal agencies to conduct exploration or mining activities in the State of Alaska.
 To assist the mining industry navigate this complex permitting process, the State designed the Application for Permits to Mine in Alaska (APMA).

-How do you start a mine in Alaska?
+How to become a miner in Alaska?

 Related links